diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Suggestion: use **CombineFileInputFormat** to avoid small files. (“small” means significantly smaller than an HDFS block)
 Hadoop works better with a small number of large files than a large number of small files.
 Compare a 1 GB file broken into eight 128 MB blocks with 10,000 or so 100 KB files.
 The 10,000 files use one map each, and the job time can be tens or hundreds of times slower than the equivalent one with a single input file and eight map tasks.
 The situation is alleviated somewhat by CombineFileInputFormat, which was designed to work well with small files.
-Where FileInputFormat creates a split per file, CombineFileInputFormat packs many files into each split so that each mapper has more to process. `Crucially, CombineFileInputFormat takes node and rack locality into account` when deciding which blocks to place in the same split, so it does not compromise the speed at which it can process the input in a typical MapReduce job.
+Where `FileInputFormat creates a split per file`, CombineFileInputFormat packs many files into each split so that each mapper has more to process. `Crucially, CombineFileInputFormat takes node and rack locality into account` when deciding which blocks to place in the same split, so it does not compromise the speed at which it can process the input in a typical MapReduce job.
 CombineFileInputFormat isn’t just good for small files.
 It can bring benefits when processing large files, too, since it will `generate one split per node`, which may be made up of multiple blocks.
 Essentially, CombineFileInputFormat decouples the amount of data that a mapper consumes from the block size of the files in HDFS.
 Of course, if possible, it is still a good idea to avoid the many small files case, because `MapReduce works best when it can operate at the transfer rate of the disks in the cluster`, and `processing many small files increases the number of seeks that are needed to run a job`.  `One technique for avoiding the many small files case is to merge small files into larger files by using a sequence file`.
 * Number of reducers